Wishgranted101/chargebackgenerator.io/README.md

    - Company name in the header
    - Pricing information
    - Feature descriptions
-   - Contact information in footer
+   - Contact information in the footer

 #### Modifying Form Fields:
 1. Open `index.html` in any text editor